Frequently Asked Questions

 It is rare for Brown students to receive academic credit for an internship.
 To receive credit, students need to develop an independent study related to the internship under the direction of a faculty member.
 Since independent study is not offered in the summer, the employer must be willing to accept fall term credit.
 CareerLAB can write a letter that explains Brown's policy but does not confirm that the student will receive credit.
 To obtain this letter or if you have further questions about this issue, contact [email protected]

-BrownConnect is a new university-wide initiative aimed at providing Brown students with more summer internship opportunities, more funding to ensure these opportunities are accessible to all students regardless of financial circumstance, and more connections with alumni and parents.
+BrownConnect is a university-wide initiative aimed at providing Brown students with more summer internship opportunities, more funding to ensure these opportunities are accessible to all students regardless of financial circumstance, and more connections with alumni and parents.

 The Peer-to-Peer Summer Opportunities Fair, an annual event held before winter break, is an opportunity for students seeking internships to learn from their peers who have already interned in a number of fields.
 Experienced students can talk to their peers not only about internship experiences in the US and abroad, but also about housing resources and options for funding.
-Check out the 2013 program here.

 Many options exist.
 Here are a few Brown specific resources to get you started: